Paint Your Plate Lesson Plan Grade 3 – Where Do Our Vegetables and Fruit Come From?

 “Where can we find local vegetables and fruit (e.g., our own garden, farmers markets, farms close to us, at the grocery store – look for signs that state where the vegetables and fruit come from)?”

 “Processing may change the form of a food, but there are other changes.
-Think of other changes that can happen when a food is processed (e.g. other ingredients might be added such as sugar, salt and fat, reducing the amount of fibre, taking away vitamins and minerals).”
+Think of other changes that can happen when a food is processed (e.g. other ingredients might be added such as sugar, salt and fat, the taste and texture might be changed, etc.).”

 Activities